bengfarrell/rgf-blog/content/blog/2010-04-01-la-granja-360-tempranillo-2008-wine-review.md

 [](http://yourwinepick.com/2010/01/29/2008-la-granja-360-tempranillo/)Your Wine Pick

-- Color--Purple/Red
+- Color–Purple/Red
-- Nose--A little funky, Red berries,
+- Nose–A little funky, Red berries,
-- Body--Medium
+- Body–Medium
-- Taste--Light tannins, Raspberry, Plum, Little dry
+- Taste–Light tannins, Raspberry, Plum, Little dry

 [Trader Joe's Wine Compendium](http://traderjoeswine.blogspot.com/2009/08/2008-la-granja-360-tempranillo-399.html)

 Reviewing the bottom of the bottle after having it been open and VacuVin sealed for a couple days reveals the following: A great deep ruby color (which is not at all showcased by my backlight heavy picture).
 Earthy nose with a solid dose of black licorice.
 Dry and slightly tannic on the tongue.
 Faint taste of stale cinnamon and cocoa, but in a good way.
-A definite bargain that I'll be buying again soon. thumbs up---76
+A definite bargain that I'll be buying again soon. thumbs up!

 [Jason's Wine Blog](http://jasonswineblog.com/2009/08/20/2008-la-granja-tempranillo/)